 Thus, the continued dehydration and malnourishment can make you lose as much as 5% of your pre-pregnancy weight.
 To keep that from happening, you must seek prompt medical assistance the minute you feel that your morning sickness is becoming unmanageable.
+(15)

 The following symptoms should warn you about a possible risk of dehydration:

 - You feel unusually thirsty all the time.